 \item[(iv)] For the latest major mergers of the massive galaxies, morphology change during major mergers is found to have small dependence on cold gas fraction and orbital configuration of the merging system (Fig.~\ref{fig:BtoT_kin_1GyrBefore_1GyrAfter}).
 There exists, however, a strong dependence of morphology of merger remnant on orbit type, in the sense that the merging orbit is a head-on collision or a spiral-in falling (Fig.~\ref{fig:BtoT1GyrBefore_vs_BtoT1GyrAfter_vs_mean_theta}).
-In general, head-on collisions lead to bulge-dominant merger remnants and gradual spiral-in orbits lead to disk-dominated remnants.
+In general, head-on collisions lead to bulge-dominant merger remnants and gradual spiral-in orbits lead to disc-dominated remnants.
 This correlation is stronger when using the average of the orbit angle from 1 Gyr before merger till merger time ($\overline{\theta}$), than using the orbit angle at a given specific time (e.g. ${\theta}_{\text{-1Gyr}}$), as shown in Fig.~\ref{fig:BtoT_kin_versus_theta}. \end{itemize}

-The findings above answer the question why massive disk galaxies exist today.
-For TNG100-1 massive disks, first, a small fraction of them keep disk morphology because they experience few mergers in history.
-Then, for the rest galaxies that have recent mergers, especially major mergers, they have disk morphology mainly because that their latest major mergers have the orbit type of gradual spiral-in, which normally lead to disk-dominant merger remnants regardless of the original morphology of galaxies before merger.
+The findings above answer the question why massive disc galaxies exist today.
+For TNG100-1 massive discs, first, a small fraction of them keep disc morphology because they experience few mergers in history.
+Then, for the rest of the galaxies that have recent mergers, especially major mergers, they have disc morphology mainly because their latest major mergers have the orbit type of gradual spiral-in, which normally lead to disc-dominant merger remnants regardless of the original morphology of galaxies before merger.